folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 3. Click **Submit**.

-## Viewing voucher export details and downloading the export file

-The process to generate a batch file containing vouchers for export to an external accounts payable system is managed in [Settings > Invoices > Batch group configuration](../../settings/settings_invoices/settings_invoices/#settings--invoices--batch-group-configuration).
-Only vouchers for invoices with the **Export to accounting** checkbox turned on with an invoice status of “Approved” that have not been extracted in a prior job run will be included in the export.
-After the export job completes, you can view details about the export and view a copy of the full voucher export file by finding an invoice that was included in the export job.
-To view voucher export details and download a copy of the full file to your local download folder, follow these steps:

-1. Using the Search and Filter pane, find the invoice you want to view and select it.
-2. In the **Vendor invoice number** pane, scroll down to the **Voucher export details** section.
-3. To download the full voucher export file, click the downward arrow download icon next to the Batch file name.
-This file will contain all vouchers that were in a Paid status that had not yet been exported at the time of job execution.

 ## Cancelling an invoice
 Cancelling an invoice is possible while in an Approved or Paid status and when the user account includes the **Approve invoice** permission.
 Cancelling an invoice triggers the following system actions:
 *   All transactions against funds related to the invoice are voided.